jmdodd/bbpress-threaded-replies/readme.txt

 === bbPress Threaded Replies ===
 Contributors: jmdodd
 Tags: bbpress, replies, threaded, nested
-Requires at least: 3.1.4
+Requires at least: WordPress 3.4, bbPress 2.0
-Tested up to: 3.3.1
+Tested up to: 3.4
-Stable tag: 0.3
+Stable tag: 0.4

 Add threaded (nested) reply functionality to bbPress.

 == Description ==

 bbPress Threaded Replies is based on comment-display functions from WordPress and topic-display functions from bbPress.
-It currently gets all of its settings from the Settings > Discussion panel of WordPress, inheriting comment threading options.
-If comment threading (nesting) is not enabled, this plugin will not load. bbPress running as a WordPress plugin is also required.
+Settings can be adjusted on the bbPress Forums options page of WordPress. bbPress running as a WordPress plugin is required.

-Template files can be copied to theme directories.
-The TwentyEleven theme triggers a comment-style reply framework; its absence causes the plugin to revert to the bbPress default table for each reply, indented.
 The plugin checks first in the stylesheet and template directories before reverting to the default plugin templates.

-Filters are available for modification of plugin behavior.

 == Installation ==

 1. Upload the directory `bbpress-threaded-replies` and its contents to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
+1. Visit the bbPress Forums panel to adjust threading settings.

 == Changelog ==

+= 0.4 =
+* Update for bbPress 2.1; retain backwards compat to 2.0.
+* Add separate settings section on Forums options page.
+* Update cache layout for complete flush on settings update.
+* Remove twentyeleven theme; rename templates to avoid collisions.
+* Add support for theme-compat.
+* Fix behavior of thread split.
+* Fix default_replies_page reversal.

 = 0.3 =
 * Add caching for SQL operations.